srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/project-structure.md

 3. the `roles` variable defines the roles that are applied to the hosts in the `leaf` and `spine` groups.
 The roles are applied in the order they are defined in the playbook.
 The roles are grouped in 4 sections: `INIT`, `INFRA`, `SERVICES` and `CONFIG`.
     - **INIT**: This section initializes some extra global variables or _Ansible facts_ that are used by other roles.
 These facts include:
         - the current 'running config' of the device
-        - the software version of SR Linux
+        - the SR Linux software version
         - the LLDP neighborship states
     - **INFRA**: This section configures the infrastructural network resources needed for services to operate.
 It configures the inter-switch interfaces, base routing, policies and the default instance
     - **SERVICES**: This section configures the services on the nodes.
 It configures the L2VPN and L3VPN services based on a high-level abstraction defined in each role's variables